Solutions of massive gravity theories in constant scalar invariant geometries: Acknowledgments

-We would like to thank E. Bergshoeff, T. Damour, S. Detournay and U. Moschella for interesting and useful comments and discussions on various of aspects of this work.
-This work has been supported by ``Actions de recherche concert\'ees (ARC)'' de la Direction g\'en\'erale de l'Enseignement non obligatoire et de la Recherche scientifique Ð Direction de la Recherche scientifique Ð Communaut\'e fran\c{c}aise de Belgique, and by IISN-Belgium (convention 4.4511.06).
+We would like to thank E. Bergshoeff, { P. Cartier}, T. Damour, S. Detournay, { S. Katmadas}, U. Moschella and { P. M. Petropoulos} for interesting and useful comments and discussions on various of aspects of this work.
+This work has been supported by ``Actions de recherche concert\'ees (ARC)'' de la Direction g\'en\'erale de l'Enseignement non obligatoire et de la Recherche scientifique Direction de la Recherche scientifique Communaut\'e fran\c{c}aise de Belgique, and by IISN-Belgium (convention 4.4511.06).
 Ph.\,S. and K.\,S. reiterate their thanks to IH\'ES and the University of Patras respectively, for hospitality where part of this work was developed.